 • Tourism enterprises in rural areas

-Touristic enterprises are ruled under a specific legal regime called the Regime Jurídico da Instalação, Exploração e Funcionamento dos Empreendimentos Turísticos.
-This applies to establishments aimed at providing accommodation services in exchange for remuneration.
+Touristic enterprises are governed by a specific legal regime called the Regime Jurídico da Instalação, Exploração e Funcionamento dos Empreendimentos Turísticos.
+This regime applies to establishments that provide accommodation services in exchange for remuneration.

 Local Accommodation Requirements